-Following completion of assessment you will receive a letter confirming your registration number and date, position within a specific Priority Group and choice of areas and house types and sizes.
+Following completion of assessment you will receive a letter confirming your registration number and date, position within a specific Priority Group and the overall Housing List and choice of areas and house types and sizes.

 4. ALLOCATION OF VACANT ACCOMMODATION